Music of Wisconsin

-Wisconsin was settled largely by European immigrants in the late 19th century.
+The U.S. state of Wisconsin was settled largely by European immigrants in the late 19th century.
 This immigration led to the popularization of galops, schottisches, waltzes, and, especially, polkas.
 Classical composers and conductors from Wisconsin include Hans Balatka, Hugo Kaun, Eugene Luening, and Theodore Steinmetz.
-Among Wisconsin's contributions to rock music were Les Paul, an electric guitar pioneer known as the "Wizard of Waukesha".
+Among Wisconsin's contributions to rock music is Les Paul, an electric guitar pioneer known as the "Wizard of Waukesha".
 The Steve Miller Band, with Milwaukee's Steve Miller, had three #1 hits on the Billboard Hot 100 from 1973 to 1982.
-The Chordettes from Sheboygan, Bon Iver from Eau Claire, and Garbage from Madison all had albums on the Billboard 200.
+The Chordettes from Sheboygan, Al Jarreau from Milwaukee, Bon Iver from Eau Claire, and Garbage from Madison all had albums on the Billboard 200.

 Genres

 German- and Norwegian-American music

 The 1830s and 1840s brought European dances like the schottische, waltz, galop and, most importantly, the polka.
 The 1840s also saw massive immigration from Germany to Milwaukee, which became known as Deutsche Athen (German Athens).
 Groups formed, such as the Milwaukee Musical Society, to celebrate ethnic German music.
 Some important figures from this era include Christopher Bach, Hans Balatka, Eugene Luening and Hugo Kaun.

 While Germans moved to Milwaukee and eastern Wisconsin, Norwegians moved en masse to southern and western Wisconsin, and surrounding areas.
 Norwegian musicians, such as the violinist Ole Bull, were popular in Madison.

 New Glarus and Monroe saw a host of Swiss immigrants settle in the mid-1800s.
 Much like their German counterparts, these Swiss people established polka societies, many of which are still active today.